 Subcell: A pit into which waste is deposited in a landfill.
 Landfills are divided into cells, which are subdivided into subcells.

 Subchronic: Of intermediate duration, usually used to describe studies or periods of exposure lasting between 5 and 90 days.

 Subchronic Exposure: Multiple or continuous exposures lasting for approximately ten percent of an experimental species lifetime, usually over a three-month period.

 Submerged Aquatic Vegetation: Vegetation that lives at or below the water surface; an important habitat for young fish and other aquatic organisms.

-Subsidy: Direct or indirect payment from government to businesses, citizens, or institutions to encourage a desired activity.
+Subsidy: Direct or indirect payment from the government to businesses, citizens, or institutions to encourage the desired activity.

 Substation: A facility that steps up or steps down the voltage in utility power lines.
 Voltage is stepped up where power is sent through long-distance transmission lines. it is stepped down where the power is to enter local distribution lines.

 Subtitle D: The Federal rules and regulations that govern the environmental operations of MSW landfills.

 Subwatershed: The topographic perimeter of the catchment area of a stream tributary.

 Sulfur Dioxide (SO2): A pungent, colorless, gas formed primarily by the combustion of fossil fuels; becomes a pollutant when present in large amounts.